 Guaranteed investment certificates (GICs) are an investment that let you lock in your money for a fixed period of time for a set interest rate.
 Just like with savings accounts, credit unions far outperform the big banks when it comes to GICs (or term deposits, as they’re often called by credit unions).

 In fact, the best GIC rate in Canada for a 1-year term is currently being offered by a credit union.
-Omnia Direct, a division of WFCU Credit Union in Windsor, Ontario, is currently offering a 1-year GIC with a rate of 3.10%.
+Saven Financial is currently offering a 1-year GIC with a rate of 4.90%.

-Compare that to the big banks: The best 1-year GIC rate being offered by one of Canada’s big banks is currently CIBC at 2.50%.
-The lowest rate being offered comes from Scotiabank at just 1.20%.
+Compare that to the big banks: The best 1-year non-redeemable GIC rate being offered by one of Canada’s big banks is currently CIBC at 4.25%.
+The lowest rate being offered comes from RBC at just 3.00%.